There’s more to managing stormwater than ‘pipe to pond’

 Of course, a solution that’s designed to alleviate flooding must perform its primary task.
 For that, the designer has to have confidence that comes from the numbers.
 Calculating the flow and volume required to handle runoff can lead to an obvious ‘pipe to pond’ solution and can result in the ‘pond’ becoming a dominant feature, attracting negative publicity along the way.
 Even ‘successful’ SuDS schemes – i.e. those that reduce the risk of flooding and meet building regulations – have received criticism for being unsightly, polluted and sometimes hazardous by posing a drowning risk to children (frequently used as an objection to planning applications).
 What’s more, they aren’t even the most efficient way for developers to manage runoff as the size of the pond or swale could take up more valuable development land than necessary to handle exceedance flows.

 At GreenBlue Urban, we’ve recognised this as a stumbling block and have worked to overcome it.
 We have developed ways to help you determine the degree of interception, ground infiltration and saturation within a linked system of engineered tree pits, and the impact this has on your overall scheme.
-Our specially engineered products have been used to very positive effect in schemes around the world – particularly close to home in the UK in Grangetown in Cardiff, Keighley in West Yorkshire and Kenmont Gardens in London to reduce volume, remove pollutants and even alleviate traffic problems.
+Our specially engineered products have been used to very positive effects in schemes around the world Breda in the Netherlands as highlighted above, in the UK in Grangetown in Cardiff, Fletton Quays, Peterborough and Kenmont Gardens in London to reduce volume, remove pollutants and even alleviate traffic problems.